Âé¶¹Ó³»

 Cycle Street

-- cycling is prioritised in George Street and directly connects with the Meadows to George Street and City Centre West to East Link cycle route schemes at Hanover Street, St Andrew Square and Charlotte Square
+• cycling is prioritised in George Street and directly connects with the Meadows to George Street and City Centre West to East Link cycle route schemes at Hanover Street South, St Andrew Square and Charlotte Square

 Loading and parking

 Adequate loading space is provided for deliveries for businesses in the First New Town.
-Parking is retained except for in George Street which will be restricted to blue badge access only.
+Parking is removed from George Street except for blue badge holders.

 The key proposals include:

-- loading access on George Street restricted to certain times of day and at other times, this flexible space can be used for other street activities, such as events or café/bar spill out space as appropriate.
+• daily deliveries and servicing, will be managed with a daily access window - 7pm to 10.30am Monday to Saturday and 7pm to 12.30 noon Sunday.
+Outside these access windows this flexible space can be used for other street activities, such as events or café/bar spill out space as appropriate.

-- shared-use residents and short-stay Pay and Display parking will be retained within the side streets.
+• shared-use residents and short-stay Pay and Display parking will be retained within the cross streets.

 Buses and other traffic

-A review of the public transport network and the option to remove bus access from George Street is being considered as part of the City Mobility Plan.
-While the scope of change is still to be fully determined, it is proposed that bus access within George Street will be removed by 2025.
+A review of the public transport network was considered as part of the City Mobility Plan and proposes that bus access within George Street will be removed.

 The key proposals include restricted access

-- for buses (including tour buses) on George Street although Fredrick and Hanover Streets will remain as core public transport corridors
+• for buses (including tour buses) on George Street although Frederick and Hanover Streets will remain as core public transport corridors

-- for general traffic on George Street although maintained within the side streets.
+• for general traffic on George Street although maintained within the cross streets.

 Junctions

 We have designed the junctions to prioritise walking, wheeling and cycling, and then public transport.
-They respect the original design with its symmetrical and consistent layout.
+They respect the original masterplan with its symmetrical and consistent layout.

 We have also considered the different traffic needs on the intersecting streets such as bus access on Frederick Street, Hanover Street and South and North St David Street.

-Drivers will not be able to turn right at Castle Street, Frederick Street and Hanover Street junctions.
+Drivers will only be able to turn left at Castle Street, Frederick Street and Hanover Street junctions.
+This allows traffic numbers to stay low for cyclist safety and to discourage drivers using George Street as a through route.

 Charlotte Square

-We will develop proposals for the junction at Charlotte Street as part of the forthcoming Charlotte Square project, linking George Street to the City Centre West to East Link from Randolph Place.
+The Charlotte Square project, links George Street to the City Centre West to East Link from Randolph Place.

 Castle Street